Sarah Achieng Opendi: 2016 political season

 Sarah Achieng Opendi was the elected Member of Parliament for Tororo District Women's Representative until 2016.
 During the primaries of the ruling National Resistance Movement political party, in October 2015, Opendi lost 42,718 vs 44,444 to Jacinta Ayo.

-During the general elections of February 2016, she ran as an Independent.
+During the general elections of February 2016, Opendi ran as an Independent.
 She was declared the winner with 61,800 votes vs 59,790 votes received by Jacinta Ayo.
+However, it was found out that two ballot boxes had broken seals and others had open spaces.
+This raised suspicions of evidence tampering and ballot stuffing.
+This was discovered at Tororo Court, and the Chief Magistrate's Court at Tororo District Headquarters ordered for vote recounting.

 Ayo went to court and was able to prove that the returning officers altered the vote tally sheets at more than one polling station.
 In total, she was able to prove that a total of 1,765 votes had been taken away from her.
-The correct final tally, according to the evidence was Ayo 61,276 vs Opendi 60,772.
-The High Court sitting at Mbale on 28 July 2016, ordered that Opendi be kicked out of Parliament and that fresh elections be held.
+The correct final tally, according to the evidence, was Ayo 61,276 vs Opendi 60,772.
+The High Court sitting at Mbale on 28 July 2016 ordered that Opendi be kicked out of Parliament and that fresh elections be held.

+2026 political season

+Opendi contested for the seat of Woman Member of Parliament for Tororo district, but lost.
+Ayo Jacinta won with 44,441 votes, to Opendi's 42,718 votes; Opendi lost by a margin of 1,723 votes.